leofarhi/SplitScreen/README.md

 # SplitScreen

-**SplitScreen** is a tool designed to split the display of an application using a split-screen rendering into two distinct windows.
+**SplitScreen** is a tool designed to split the display of an application using a split-screen rendering into multiple distinct windows.

 ## Features